 Purpose of Reincarnation

-The evolution of the soul has one goal, to experience and grow from those experiences until the soul has learned all it set out to learn.
-Some souls choose to recall certain aspects, talents or skills learned in past lives that will aid in the current incarnation.
+The purpose of reincarnation is the continuing evolution of the soul towards enlightenment or return to oneness with Source energy (sometimes referred to as God, Spirit, or Divine).
+During its evolution through lifetimes, the soul seeks to experience and grow from those experiences until it has learned all it set out to learn.
+Some souls choose to recall certain aspects, talents, or skills learned in past lives that will aid in the current incarnation.
 Many believe child prodigies are such souls who have conscious and subconscious recall of skills learned in previous lifetimes.
-The personality, gender and looks may change from one incarnation to another, but the soul is always the same soul.
+The personality, gender, and looks may change from one incarnation to another, but the soul is always the same soul.

 How Your Next Incarnation Is Determined